pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 He got a 0.03 and he's sending 0.02 to someone and he's getting that back.
 So he still owns that one.

+### Transactions: We don't know which is the Change Address

-student2: And because it's pseudonymous, we don't know actually which is this person's address.
+student2: And because **it's pseudonymous, we don't know actually which is this person's address**.
-Either one could be the change.
+**Either one could be the change**.

 prof: I just clicked on this one.
 Yeah, so let me see.